 - 1. Excellent, equitable care for people with chronic respiratory disease. - 2.
 The need to protect high-risk patients from acquiring COVID19. - 3.
-The need to minimise the risk to staff working in community services.

-4. Some remaining pressure on acute services such that there has been a shift in staff resource from chronic to acute care, and the potential for further periods of intense pressure on acute medical services.
+The need to minimise the risk to staff working in community services. - 4.
+The pressure on acute services such that there will be a shift in staff resource from chronic to acute care, and the potential for intense pressure on acute medical services.